Why Should I Worry About Mold Caused by A Roof Leak?

 Improperly Sealed Valleys

 Valleys are the places where two planes of a roof meet.
-When it rains, the rainwater can run down the slope of the roof.
+When it rains, the rainwater can run down the roof's slope.
 When that happens, water makes it into the weakness of the seal.
 From there, moisture and mold will accumulate.

 Clogged gutters may not be the first culprit you think of when you think of mold damage, but the truth is that it happens all the time.
 Clogged gutters can build their clog up larger and larger over time.
 When that happens, mold growth is inevitable due to the abundance of moisture and nutrients that the mold can eat.